Ryjen1/EventHive/README_TICKETING.md

 ---

-**Built with ❤️ on Hedera - The most used, sustainable, enterprise-grade public network for the decentralized economy.**
+**Built with ❤️ on Hedera Hashgraph • Decentralized Event Ticketing**